StrangeRanger/bash-style-guide/content/error-handling.md

 - **Avoid Missteps**: Operations like `cd` can fail for various reasons, such as permission issues or non-existent directories.
 Failing to handle these errors can lead to incorrect script operations, potentially modifying or deleting the wrong files.
 - **Script Robustness**: Scripts that check for command success are more robust and reliable, preventing cascading failures that occur when subsequent commands rely on the success of previous ones.

-## Overview of `trap` in Bash
+## Overview of `trap`

-The `trap` command in Bash scripts defines actions that should be taken when specific signals or events occur.
+The `trap` command defines actions that should be taken when specific signals or events occur.
 It's invaluable for managing cleanups and ensuring graceful script terminations.

 /// admonition | Guidelines
     type: tip

-- **Implement `trap` for Cleanup and Safety**: Always use `trap` to define cleanup operations or other necessary actions that should occur before a script exits unexpectedly.
+- **Implement `trap` for Cleanup and Safety**: **_Always_** use `trap` to define cleanup operations or other necessary actions that should occur before a script exits unexpectedly.
 - **Respond to Specific Signals Appropriately**: Customize your `trap` statements to handle different signals as needed.
 For example, use `trap` with `SIGINT` to handle user interruptions gracefully, ensuring that any necessary cleanup is performed even when a script is terminated prematurely by the user.
 - **Use Functions for Complex Trapping Logic**: For more complex signal handling, define a function that performs all necessary actions and then invoke this function in your `trap` command.
 This approach keeps your trapping logic organized and easier to manage.